|T. Meissner 763c2f03c7 Fix badge URL; minor further changes||1 week ago|

 |.github||1 week ago|

 |alu||7 months ago|

 |vai_reg||7 months ago|

 The original repository is located on my own git-server at https://git.goodcleanfun.de/tmeissner/formal_hw_verification

 It is mirrored to github with every push, so both should be in sync.

-Tests and examples of using formal verification to check correctness of digital hardware designs.
-All tests are done with SymbiYosys, a front-end for formal verification flows based on Yosys.
-Some examples use the VHDL/SystemVerilog frontend plugin by Verific which isn’t free SW and not included in the free Yosys version.
+Some examples in the verific branch use the commercial VHDL/SystemVerilog frontend plugin by Verific which isn’t free SW and not included in the free Yosys version.
 See on the Symbiotic EDA website for more information.

-A simple ALU design in VHDL, together with a formal testbench written in SystemVerilog.
-The testbench contains various simple SVA properties used by assert & cover directives which are proved with the SymbiYosys tool.
+A simple ALU design in VHDL.
+The formal checks contain various simple properties used by assert & cover directives which are proved with the SymbiYosys tool.

-A simple counter design in VHDL, together with a formal testbench written in SystemVerilog.
-The testbench contains various simple SVA properties used by assert & cover directives which are proved with the SymbiYosys tool.
+A simple counter design in VHDL.
+The testbench contains various simple properties used by assert & cover directives which are proved with the SymbiYosys tool.

 A simple register file with VAI (valid-accept-interface) which serves as test design to try formal verification of FSMs.